 Charleen Browning Spear, Board Member, has continued her mother’s legacy of writing biographies of individuals served by Browning Funeral Home for the past 27 years.
 She also gives presentations on genealogy and local history at libraries in Evansville.

 Present Part-Time Employees

 Kathy Boyd oversees input by all other part-time employees.
 She responds to incoming inquiries via phone and email, and inputs cause-of-death records from the Evansville Courier and Press on a weekly basis.
 She is the outside liaison for any new projects and assists with keeping financial records up to date.

 John Dowell directs the incredible progress we’re making in Kentucky, coordinating with funeral homes and newspapers to acquire permissions to scan and index their records.
 He also supervises and directs the student interns currently enrolled in Kentucky colleges and universities.
 John acts as a constant community liaison, informing professional and amateur historians and genealogists about our services.
 John is a true workhorse.
-Since joining the team, he has facilitated the addition of approximately 21,500 obituaries from fifteen Kentucky counties.
+Since joining the team, he has facilitated the addition of approximately 48,200 obituaries from 20 Kentucky counties.

 Chris Ross inputs daily records for Kentucky, a collection that is rapidly expanding.

 Arla Akin inputs the Saturday obituaries from the Evansville Courier and Press.

 Becky Drury inputs the Monday through Friday obituaries from the Evansville Courier and Press.

 Martha Earls inputs the Gibson County obituaries on a daily basis and creates yearly binders to donate to the Princeton Public Library.
 She has entered nearly 36,000 from 1963-2019.